Hembobs: What Are They & Why Would I Use Them?

 Factory wound bobbins create better stitches because the wind is more consistent than on self-wound bobbins.
 This, in turn, makes the tension of the thread more consistent as it comes off the bobbin, which improves the stitch appearance and the bobbin tension.
 The soft sides of pre-wound bobbins also reduce the risk of the thread breaking if there are rough edges on a metal bobbin.

 When you go to purchase a pre-wound bobbin of thread, you’ll see that there are different “styles” to choose from.
 Style is a guide for the diameter and height of a bobbin as expressed through a letter designation.
-Common bobbin sizes include Style A, Style L and Style M. You can find which style will fit your sewing machine in the machine’s guidebook.
-Sailrite also lists common sewing machines that each bobbin will fit in.
-The Ultrafeed Sewing Machines use a Style A (also known as Type 15) bobbin.
+You can find which style will fit your sewing machine in the machine’s guidebook.
+We carry two hembob sizes at Sailrite.
+The Ultrafeed® and Stitch Master® Sewing Machines, and some home sewing machines, use a Style A (also known as Type 15) hembobs.
+The larger Style M hembobs fit our Fabricator®, Professional and Sailrite 111 Sewing Machines.

 Hopefully you learned something new about pre-wound bobbins.
 If you want to give them a try for yourself, you can get white or black bobbins for all Sailrite sewing machines right here at Sailrite, just look under the Thread category.